-As of 2010, there are 51 juvenile training schools, 51 juvenile classification homes, one branch juvenile training school, and one branch juvenile classification home.
+As of 2013, there were 51 juvenile training schools, 50 juvenile classification homes, two branch juvenile training schools, and one branch juvenile classification home.
 Juvenile training schools house juveniles referred by the Family Court and provide them with correctional education.
 Juvenile classification homes house juvenile delinquents placed under "protective detention" by the Family Court.
 During protective detention, an expert report on the juvenile's personality and disposition is prepared, which will assist the Family Court's decision-making.